Proto-Bulgarish Place Names in Eastern Europe

 UKRAINE

-The name of the village just points out to the folk craft spread here – Chuv kăvar "embers" and ěççyni "a worker" united in kǎvarěççyni would mean "a worker with hot coals", that is "a potter".
-A common surname Bakusevich in this village may also have Bulgarish origin, since an old man's name Pakkuç was used by Chuvash.
-Obviously the name of the village Kobylechchina, located in the south-east of Zolochev also contains the same word as in Gavarechchina .
+A common surname Bakusevich in this village can also have Bulgarish origin since an old man's name Pakkuç was used by Chuvash.
+The name of the village Kobylechchina, located in the south-east of Zolochev also contains the same word as in Havarechchina.
 For the first part may be suitable Chuv. hăpala "to burn" which in meaning and even phonetically stands close to the Chuv. kăvar.
-Then, the pottery was existed in this village too.
+Then, pottery existed in this village too.

 The name of the rocky ridge Tovtry in western Ukraine could be etymologized by Chuvash tu "mountain" and tără "top".
-As the name of the mountain sounds as tau in many other Turkic languages, the primary name of the ridge could be Tautără.
+As the name of the mountain sounds tau in many other Turkic languages, the primary name of the ridge could be Tautără.
 The mountain range on the border of Slovakia and Poland Tatry had the same protoform too.
-Tovtry stretch from Zolochiv in the Lviv Region to northern Moldavia and appear as separate limestone ledges and ridges that protrude above the surrounding expressive, mostly fairly level terrain, ie explanation as "mountain peaks" fits very well (see the photo of Iryna Pustynnikova above).
+Tovtry stretches from Zolochiv in the Lviv Region to northern Moldavia and appears as separate limestone ledges and ridges that protrude above the surrounding expressive, mostly fairly level terrain, ie explanation as "mountain peaks" fits very well (see the photo of Iryna Pustynnikova above).

 There is a high stone rock with the mysterious name Tustan' not far from the city of Drohobych.
 Attempts to etymologize this name have not yet yielded satisfactory results.
 It can be explained with the help of the Chuvash language as a “stone hill”, which is fully consistent with reality, taking into account Old Chuv. *tus "stone" and těm “hill, hillock”.
 Chuv. chul "stone" goes back to the common Turkic protoform tāsh (SEVORTYAN E.V..
 1980: 167-168).
 The supposed intermediate form in the formation of the Chuvash word should have been exactly tus.